DenisB7/Jobji/README.md

 I've spent a lot of time refactoring this project and it worth it.

-I'm new in Django and programming, and always trying to improve my skills.
+I'm always trying to improve my skills.